Estimated reading time: 6 minutes

 Joe ‘splains how it works!

-Carri was here and in typical rare form; a good friend and a funny person to be around.
-She cracks us up with her one-liners.
+Carri was here and in typical rare form: a good friend and a funny person to be around.
+Her one-liners cracked us up.

-It is sunset, and we move to the front yard with everyone waiting for foe the fireworks to start.
-It sounded like a war zone out there with serious fireworks in every direction and much of it “illegal,” NOT safe and sane.
+It was sunset, and we moved to the front yard with everyone waiting for the fireworks to start.
+It sounded like a war zone out there, with serious fireworks in every direction, much of it “illegal,” NOT safe and sane.
 Professional explosions were going on in every direction!

 Ready for fireworks!